rob10e/itypescript/README.md

 [Haskell](https://github.com/gibiansky/IHaskell) and [many
 other languages](https://github.com/ipython/ipython/wiki/IPython-kernels-for-other-languages).

-Again, We have to emphasize these code is originally came from [IJavascript kernel](http://n-riesco.github.io/ijavascript).
+Again, We have to emphasize these code is originally come from [IJavascript kernel](http://n-riesco.github.io/ijavascript).
 We converted the code into typescript, and modified tiny fraction of it.

 ## Main Features